CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 ## Assumptions
 1.)
 The Council of State and Territorial Epidemiologist (CSTE) ValueSets that make up the Reportable Conditions Trigger Codes (RCTC) will be sufficient to capture a majority of codes sent to ReportStream.
 If this turns out to be false, we can modify the design to include additional data sources.

-## Criteria

-5.)
-Must be able to determine if an observation is an AOE 6.)
-Must be able to log event to Action Log if mapping not found

 ## Out of Scope
 The below items are not covered in this proposal.